 Though the battery turned out to be quite sufficient for an average moderate user but proved quite volatile with heavy use, the phone’s battery plighted from 100% to 27% in our battery test of 2 hours 45 minutes.

-Power users on this phone may not get enough battery and might need a recharge in the evening whereas light and the moderate user can get pretty decent battery life.
+Power users on this phone may not get enough battery and might need a recharge in the evening whereas light and moderate user can get pretty decent battery life.

 Honor has introduced some of the software tweaks that help out in the longevity of battery time.
 These tweaks vary from adjusting the output resolution to an extreme power-saving mode, which disables most of the phone’s smart functions to provide as much battery life as possible.

 Honor 9 Lite is the only phone that offers 4 cameras in this price range.
-The dual-lens setup of Honor 9 Lite consist of 13MP + 2MP both on back and front.
+The dual-lens setup of Honor 9 Lite consists of 13MP + 2MP both on the back and front.
 The phone promises a lot with four cameras, and quite frankly, it reaches the expectations to some extent.

 The camera UI is pretty simple to use.
 When you tap on the camera app, it takes you to the main screen with a bunch of toggles and features on both top and bottom.
-To be specific, the top bar consists of toggles for flash, wide aperture mode, portrait mode, moving picture mode and front camera option, whereas the bar at the bottom houses image viewer, shutter button, and video mode.
+To be specific, the top bar consists of toggles for flash, wide aperture mode, portrait mode, moving picture mode, and front camera option, whereas the bar at the bottom houses image viewer, shutter button, and video mode.

 By swiping to the right, you can see several modes for the rear camera.
-Here you can play with Pro photo, Pro Video, AR Lens HDR, Time Lapse, and Night shot, Good Food, Panorama, Light paint, Filter and more.
+Here you can play with Pro photo, Pro Video, AR Lens HDR, Time Lapse, and Night shot, Good Food, Panorama, Light paint, Filter, and more.

 Swiping left on the main camera screen takes you to camera settings where you can adjust the resolution of the camera, watermark your pictures and play with other camera settings like enabling audio control, setting a timer, capture by touching the screen.

 Honor 9 Lite snaps very decent pictures in auto mode.
 We have not seen a more well-balanced camera in this price range.
 The dynamic range is good with a natural color and contrast ratio.
-It doesn’t over saturate the colors neither does it wash them out.
+It doesn’t over saturate the colors nor does it wash them out.

-With a dual-lens, we were hoping to see auto HDR, but during our real-life test, we notice that it lacks auto HDR feature and you have to swipe to the right side to enable HDR from the modes manually.
+With a dual lens, we were hoping to see auto HDR, but during our real-life test, we notice that it lacks an auto HDR feature and you have to swipe to the right side to enable HDR from the modes manually.
 Honor should have included a toggle for HDR on the main camera screen for smooth accessibility.
 The HDR mode on the Honor 9 Lite, however, pops up the colors well.